-Poland's 1st face transplant patient goes home (Update 2)July 30th, 2013 by Monika Scislowska in Surgery /
+Poland's 1st face transplant patient goes home (Update 2)July 30, 2013 by Monika Scislowska in Medicine & Health / Surgery

 Poland's first face transplant patient was discharged from the hospital Tuesday, speaking with some effort at a press conference just 11 weeks after the extensive surgery that saved his life.